hardikty/sales-analysis-project/README.md

      (![last](https://github.com/hardikty/sales-analysis-pt2/assets/174869730/7538670e-df93-40da-a2fd-df2c2a9c8bd2)
      click on connect

-   - finally the schemas in your mysql will be fetched in power bi app and will be shown lke this
+   - Finally the schemas in your mysql will be fetched in power bi app and will be shown lke this

       (![queries](https://github.com/hardikty/sales-analysis-pt2/assets/174869730/de8f5cf1-7011-43c6-ac5f-c61393b208b2)

-   - now its time to excute queries in order to get
+   - Now its time to excute queries in order to get
-     1. total sales
+     1. Total sales
-     2. total boxes
+     2. Total boxes
-     3. low box shipment
+     3. Low box shipment
-     4. lbs%
+     4. LBS%

-### data analysis
+### DATA ANALYSIS

 include some codes worked with :